Federal GRC Engineering

 Component Definition Vendor security documentation Describes how a specific technology component (AWS GovCloud, Azure, software library) satisfies controls Cloud providers publish components; inherit control implementations automatically

-System Security Plan SSP Word document Documents the system boundary, control implementations, and inherited components Core FedRAMP submission artifact; mandatory by September 2026
+System Security Plan SSP Word document Documents the system boundary, control implementations, and inherited components Core FedRAMP submission artifact; comprehensive machine-readable data mandatory for Class D (High) by November 1, 2027 per Notice 0009

 Assessment Plan Test plan documents Defines assessment objectives, methods, and scope for a specific authorization or annual assessment 3PAO uses to document test approach against the SSP